drzax/chrome-tab-registry/README.md

 Known Limitations
 -----------------
-- Page load must get to the point where `ContentScript.js` is executed for a tab to be recorded in the registry.
+- Pages are not registered until the `chrome.tabs.onChanged` event fires on a tab with a status of `complete`.
-- Pages that can't have content scripts can't be registered (things like `chrome://` and `https://secure.google.com/` pages).
+- Chrome internal tabs (except `chrome://newtab/`) and some other special cases like (things like `https://secure.google.com/` pages) won't be in the registry.
 - There are also some [bugs](https://github.com/drzax/chrome-tab-registry/issues) which are due to limitations of the Extensions API.
 (If you have a solution to any of these bugs, please do contribute.)

 License